rancher/docs/content/rancher/v2.x/en/installation/after-installation/single-node-backup-and-restoration/_index.md

 weight: 365
 ---

 After completing your single node installation of Rancher, or before your upgrade to a newer version of Rancher, create a backup of your current installation.
-Use this backup as a restoration point your Rancher install or upgrade encounters issues.
+Use this backup as a restoration point for your Rancher install if you encounter issues when upgrading.

 ## Backing Up Your Rancher Server